smsearcy/mesh-info/README.md

 3. To configure your IDE to use the correct virtual environment run `poetry env info` and update your IDE to use the Virtualenv path specified.
-Copy `.env.example` to `.env` so that local development will connect to that database.
+4. Create `.env` and set `PYMESHMAP_ENV = "development"`
+(this enables the Pyramid debug toolbar and changes the default data paths to be in the current user's home directory).
-4. To run the `pymeshmap` command execute `poetry run pymeshmap [sub-command]`.
+6. To run the `pymeshmap` command execute `poetry run pymeshmap [sub-command]`.
-5. A `Makefile` is included to simplify various tasks such as running `pre-commit`, tests, and linters.
+7. A `Makefile` is included to simplify various tasks such as running `pre-commit`, tests, and linters.
-6. A `pyramid.ini` file is provided for use with the Pyramid development tools like `pserve` and `pshell`.
+8. A `pyramid.ini` file is provided for use with the Pyramid development tools like `pserve` and `pshell`.